seermer/HollowKnight_RL/README.md

 - Use Huber Loss instead of MSE
 - Add Spectral Normalization in model
 - Fixed a bug in DQN implementation
+- Add Double DQN
+- Add Dueling DQN (No gradient rescaling yet)
+- Add no magnitude reward (so all rewards are either 1, 0, or -1)
+- Use LeakyReLU instead of ReLU

 _______________________________